MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 27. In the **Sign in** window, you're going to sign in as Patti Fernandez.
 Enter **pattif@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider), and then select **Next**.

-28. On the **Enter password** window, enter any random mix of letters and then select **Sign in**.
+28. On the **Enter password** window, enter any random mix of letters and numbers and then select **Sign in**.
 Note the invalid password error message that appears.

 	Repeat this step 2 more times.